-All aboard!
-The Boston Old Town Trolley Tour is the most convenient and fun way to travel the city!
-Old Town Trolley City Tour will make one stop along the route outside the iconic ‘Cheers!’ bar on Beacon Street.
-Once there you can visit Boston Common and the Public Garden, or stroll along historic and picturesque Charles Street.
+Old Town Trolley Tours of Boston are a convenient and fun way to tour the city.
+Hop on and hop off all day at your leisure at up to 18 stops, including a stop along the route outside the iconic ‘Cheers!’ bar on Beacon Street.
+Once there, you can visit Boston Common and the Public Garden, or stroll along historic Charles Street.

-Yes, we can accommodate strollers but they must be collapsible and will be stored up front with the conductor.
-Strollers in the aisle ways would constitute a safety hazard.
+Yes, the trolley can accommodate strollers, but they must be collapsible and will be stored up front with the conductor.
+Strollers in the aisleways would constitute a safety hazard.

 The conductors are great storytellers and entertainers!
-They all go through a rigorous six-week training program to insure that their tour is safe, their information is accurate, and their customer service is outstanding.
+They all undergo a rigorous six-week training program to ensure that their tour is safe, their information is accurate, and their customer service is outstanding.

-Yes, the Old Town Trolley is fully narrated by knowledgeable, expert guides.
+Yes, knowledgeable, expert guides fully narrate the Old Town Trolley.
+No pre-recordings.
 However, an Old Town Trolley Tour is more than just a narration, it’s an experience!
 You’ll hear sound effects and much more.

-Yes, we operate our tours rain or shine, hot or cold, year-round.
-We use heated trolleys that are glass-enclosed specifically for the colder weather.
-Occasionally, we’re forced to close operations for safety reasons, due to extreme conditions such as blizzards.
+Yes, the tours operate rain or shine, hot or cold, year-round.
+Old Town Trolley uses glass-enclosed heated trolleys specifically for the colder weather.
+Occasionally, they are forced to close operations for safety reasons due to extreme conditions such as blizzards.